CalebRotello/caleb.rotello.dev/content/authors/admin/_index.md

 highlight_name: true
 ---

 Caleb Rotello is a quantum computing research intern at the National Renewable Energy Laboratory.
-His research interests include quantum optimization and simulation algorithms, applications of graph theory, and anything related to complexity science.
-He has an amateur's research experience in loop quantum gravity, bioinformatics, and group theory.
+His research interests include quantum optimization and simulation algorithms, applications of graph theory, and complexity science.
+He has an amateur's experience in loop quantum gravity, bioinformatics, and group theory.
 {style="text-align: justify;"}